Dynamics of disordered quantum systems with two- and three-dimensional tensor networks

-Recently, the dynamics of a glassy quantum annealing process was faithfully realized on D-Wave's latest Advantage quantum computer on a range of two, three, and infinite dimensional lattice structures \cite{king2024}.
-A relatively exhaustive comparison to a range of variational classical simulation methods was performed---including the aforementioned ansatze like neural quantum states, matrix product states, and projected entangled pair states (PEPS).
-The computational difficulties that are present in these methods for large, high-dimensional systems were apparent and led to the conclusion that classical methods required exponential resources in the system size.
-Thus the quantum device held computational ``quantum advantage" over them---a long sought-after goal in quantum simulation.
-To highlight that the device could be used at scale, Kibble-Zurek exponents associated with the non-adiabatic dynamics in the vicinity of the spin glass transition were extracted.
+Recently, the quantum annealing dynamics of a disordered spin model were faithfully realized on D-Wave's Advantage$2$ quantum annealer on a range of two, three, and infinite-dimensional lattice structures~\cite{king2024}.
+An exhaustive comparison to a range of variational classical simulation methods was performed---including the aforementioned ans\"atze like neural quantum states, matrix product states, and projected entangled pair states (PEPS).
+The computational difficulties present in these methods were apparent and led to the conclusion that classical methods required exponential resources in the system size.
+The quantum device thus held computational ``quantum advantage" over them in a physical setup---a long sought-after goal in quantum simulation.

-In this work we adopt a belief propagation (BP)-based approach to show that the quantum dynamics of Ising spin glasses can be performed efficiently and accurately with tensor networks whose structure matches the underlying lattice.
-Specifically, we simulate the same glassy two- and three-dimensional systems as in Ref.~\cite{king2024} and show that state-of-the-art accuracies can be achieved with resources which, for a given annealing time, scale only linearly in the system size and are readily available with current classical computing hardware.
-In the case of cylindrical and diamond lattices our simulations reach accuracies well beyond those of the quantum annealer for large system sizes, while in the case of the dimerized cubic lattice the accuracies are comparable.
+In this work we adopt a belief propagation (BP)-based approach (see Fig.~\ref{fig:MainFigure}) to show that the quantum annealing dynamics of disordered Ising models can be accurately and efficiently captured with a tensor network ansatz whose structure matches the underlying lattice.
+We simulate the same glassy two- and three-dimensional systems as in Ref.~\cite{king2024} and show that state-of-the-art accuracies can be achieved with resources that, for a given annealing time, scale only linearly in the system size and are readily available with current classical computing hardware.
+In the case of cylindrical and diamond lattices our simulations reach accuracies which are well beyond those of the quantum annealer and appear to be controlled with increasing system size; in the case of the dimerized cubic lattice the accuracies we reach are comparable to the annealer.

-Our approach utilizes a BP-based simple update algorithm during the evolution \cite{Jiang2008, Alkabetz2021, tindallbeliefpropagation}.
-Once the evolution is complete, controlled or corrected variants of BP are used to measure observables accurately.
-If the bond dimension of the state is too high to efficiently use these methods, we perform a final truncation based on BP to a more affordable bond dimension.
-Fig.~\ref{fig:MainFigure} illustrates the computational process.
-The simple update scheme allows us to capture the large entanglement growth associated with the dynamics and avoids the pitfalls associated with a more expensive update scheme which can limit the bond dimension and cause the wavefunction to stray too far from its true trajectory.
-In contrast, the corrected variants of BP we used, based on correlated MPS message passing and loop corrections, can be used to efficiently and accurately measure arbitrary non-local observables in finite systems.